felixheck/bissle/README.md

 After registering **bissle**, the [HapiJS reply interface](http://hapijs.com/api#reply-interface) will be decorated with the new method `reply.bissle()`.

 #### Joi Validation
-If you use **Joi** for request validation, simply add `per_page` and `page` to the query scheme.
+If you use **Joi** for request validation, simply add the parameters to the query scheme.
 The plugin exposes the all *bissle* related scheme via `server.plugins.bissle.scheme`.
 Alternatively it is possible to enable the `allowUnknown` option.<br>The exposed object contains additionally the scheme for plugin related options.

 ## API
 #### Plugin Options